luqmanishere/wayper/README.md

 - Rotate through images in a directory with set duration
 - Config hotreloads (currently in reimplementation)
 - Multi-output (displays) multi-image support
+- Profiles!
+Hide your waifu setup from others -_0

 ## Configuration